-- "DRC conflict free" indicates the in-scope suppliers that reported that Conflict Minerals used in the products provided to Stratasys originate from the DRC or one of the Covered Countries, but that the smelters are approved by the RMAP, the RMI's Responsible Minerals Assurance Process. - "Not from DRC" indicates the in-scope suppliers reported that they source Conflict Minerals, but from countries other than the DRC or Covered Countries. - "Free no 3TG" indicates the in-scope suppliers reported that Conflict Minerals are not contained in the product, or which are not necessary for the functionality or are not included in the production of the products, provided to Stratasys.

-- "Undetermined not from DRC" indicates the in-scope suppliers that reported that Conflict Minerals being used in the products do not originate from the DRC or one of the Covered Countries, but they have not yet concluded their due diligence process so this determination could potentially change.
-Due diligence for these inscope suppliers will continue until their status is confirmed. - "Undetermined from DRC" indicates the in-scope suppliers that reported that Conflict Minerals used originate from the DRC or one of the Covered Countries and that the smelters or refiners are approved by the RMAP program, but they have not yet concluded their due diligence process so this determination could potentially change.
-Due diligence for these in-scope suppliers will continue until the status is confirmed. - "Undefined from DRC" indicates the in-scope suppliers that reported that Conflict Minerals used originate from the DRC or one of the Covered Countries and that the smelters or refiners are not yet approved by the RMAP program.
+- "DRC conflict free" indicates the in-scope suppliers that reported that Conflict Minerals used in the products provided to Stratasys originate from the DRC or one of the Covered Countries, but that the smelters are approved by the RMAP, the RMI's Responsible Minerals Assurance Program. - "Not from DRC" indicates the in-scope suppliers reported that they source Conflict Minerals, but from countries other than the DRC or Covered Countries. - "Free no 3TG" indicates the in-scope suppliers reported that Conflict Minerals are not contained in the product, or which are not necessary for the functionality or are not included in the production of the products, provided to Stratasys. - "Undetermined not from DRC" indicates the in-scope suppliers that reported that Conflict Minerals being used in the products do not originate from the DRC or one of the Covered Countries, but they have not yet concluded their due diligence process so this determination could potentially change.
+Due diligence for these in-scope suppliers will continue until their status is confirmed. - "Undetermined from DRC" indicates the in-scope suppliers that reported that Conflict Minerals used originate from the DRC or one of the Covered Countries and that the smelters or refiners are approved by the RMAP, but they have not yet concluded their due diligence process so this determination could potentially change.
+Due diligence for these in-scope suppliers will continue until the status is confirmed. - "Undefined from DRC" indicates the in-scope suppliers that reported that Conflict Minerals used originate from the DRC or one of the Covered Countries and that the smelters or refiners are not yet approved by the RMAP.
 Due diligence for these in-scope suppliers will continue until the status is confirmed.

-Despite in-scope suppliers indicating that they source Conflict Minerals from the DRC and Covered Countries, these in-scope suppliers were unable to accurately report which specific smelters or refiners were part of the supply chain in terms of the components sold to Stratasys in 2022.
+Despite in-scope suppliers indicating that they source Conflict Minerals from the DRC and Covered Countries, these in-scope suppliers were unable to accurately report which specific smelters or refiners were part of the supply chain in terms of the components sold to Stratasys in 2024.

-As a result of this lack of information, Stratasys is unable to determine with complete accuracy the full list of facilities used to process those necessary Conflict Minerals or their likely country of origin, and therefore, we are unable to conclude whether or not the Conflict Minerals used in our products may have directly or indirectly financed armed groups in the CAHRAs.
-Stratasys' efforts to determine the likely mine(s) or location of origin for the necessary Conflict Minerals are realized through the due diligence measures described above.
+As a result of this lack of information, we are unable to determine with complete accuracy the full list of facilities used to process those necessary Conflict Minerals or their likely country of origin, and therefore, we are unable to conclude whether or not the Conflict Minerals used in our products may have directly or indirectly financed armed groups in the CAHRAs.
+Our efforts to determine the likely mine(s) or location of origin for the necessary Conflict Minerals are realized through the due diligence measures described above.

-Smelters or refiners verified as conflict free or in the audit process:
+Smelters or refiners verified as conflict-free or in the audit process:

-Tin 61 of 82 (74.4%)
+Tin 72 of 93 (77.42%)

-Tantalum 33 of 36 (91.7%)
+Tantalum 34 of 36 (94.44%)

-Tungsten 36 of 50 (72.0%)
+Tungsten 37 of 56 (66.10%)

-Gold 100 of 177 (56.5%)
+Gold 95 of 183 (51.91%)

-Total 230 of 345 (66.7%)
+Total 238 of 368 (64.67%)